-As of 3/31/2020, the positive COVID 19 case count in Massachusetts is 5,752, with 390 in Worcester County.
-There have been 56 COVID-19 related deaths reported in Massachusetts.
-The number of positive cases in the Town of Webster is now at seven.
+As of 4/7/2020, the positive COVID 19 case count in Massachusetts is 13,837 with 1,077 in Worcester County.
+There have been 260 COVID-19 related deaths reported in Massachusetts.
+The number of positive cases in the Town of Webster is now at 23.

-PPE Need: The Town is seeking donations of Personal Protective Equipment (PPE) to supplement our current low supplies for those on the frontlines of fighting the COVID-19 pandemic.
+PPE Need: The Town is receiving a shipment of Personal Protective Equipment (PPE) from MEMA today.
+This is critical to keeping our first responders safe.
+The Town is still seeking donations of PPE to supplement our current low supplies for those on the frontlines of fighting the COVID-19 pandemic.
 Donations can be dropped off at the Police Station lobby.
 At this time the Town is primarily collecting donations of the following materials:

 - N95 masks (highest priority)